 To find a good puzzle-piece-finder, here are five key skills to consider:

-- No Personal Agenda: To ensure an objective point-of-view — i.e. one that speaks to the interests of the business itself, without a personal slant — you need someone who’s opinion isn’t tainted (sometimes subconsciously) by their own wishes for the direction of the business.
+- No Personal Agenda: To ensure an objective point-of-view — i.e. one that speaks to the interests of the brand itself, without a personal slant — you need someone who’s opinion isn’t tainted (sometimes subconsciously) by their own wishes for the direction of the business.

 - Diverse Experience: Someone who’s seen not just businesses in your industry but lots of others will be able to suggest new angles to old problems.